 Overview

-We are seeking input to inform development of a new Plan for Parks, Alberta’s strategic direction for recreation and conservation of sites managed under the Provincial Parks Act.
+We want to hear from Albertans on the new draft Plan for Parks, Alberta’s strategic direction for recreation and conservation of sites managed under the Provincial Parks Act.
 This includes provincial parks, provincial recreation areas and wildland provincial parks.

 The original Plan for Parks launched in 2009 as a 10-year plan.
 We want to ensure the new plan helps support the priorities of visitors while maintaining the natural and cultural heritage of Alberta’s parks.

-The engagement will be completed in phases.
-The first phase will collect feedback from Albertans to inform a draft Plan for Parks.
-In the second phase, Albertans will review and provide input on the draft plan.
+The engagement is being completed in phases.
+The first phase collected feedback from Albertans in summer 2024 on their perspectives, priorities, and needs to inform the creation of the new draft Plan for Parks.
+This second phase of engagement (Spring 2025) is seeking input on the draft plan.

 Get informed